Holy Catholic Church Anglican Rite

-The Holy Catholic Church (Anglican Rite) (also known as the Anglican Rite Catholic Church or HCC-AR) is a body of Christians in the Continuing Anglican movement.
-It is represented by Dioceses and Missionary Jurisdictions in the United States of America, Latin America, and India.
+The Holy Catholic Church Anglican Rite (HCCAR), also known as the Anglican Rite Catholic Church, is a body of Christians in the Continuing Anglican movement.
+It is represented by dioceses and missionary jurisdictions in the United States, Latin America, and India.

 History

-The Holy Catholic Church (Anglican Rite) is part of the larger continuing Anglican movement that grew out of the 1977 Congress of St. Louis.
-The Congress produced the "Affirmation of St. Louis" which continues to stand as the statement of principles for the Holy Catholic Church (Anglican Rite).

-In the United States, the denomination has only six congregations in as many states.

-Founding and Apostolic Succession
+Founding and apostolic succession

 In 1991, the Anglican Catholic Church, a Continuing Anglican body led at the time by Archbishop Louis Falk, split over its merger agreement with the American Episcopal Church.
 Parishes that refused the merger, a majority, continued under the name Anglican Catholic Church, Original Province (ACC-OP).
-The Apostolic Succession of the bishops of the Holy Catholic Church (Anglican Rite) can be traced back to the Anglican succession maintained in the original consecrations of Continuing Anglicans.
+The apostolic succession of the bishops of the Holy Catholic Church (Anglican Rite) can be traced back to the Anglican succession maintained in the original consecrations of Continuing Anglicans.
 This succession includes the following bishops: the Right Reverend Albert A. Chambers, the Right Reverend Francisco Pagtakhan, the Right Reverend Charles Doren, and the Right Reverend Robert S. Morse.